yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In the Extensions blade, the status for CustomScriptExtensions is Provisioning succeeded.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image69.png "Extensions blade")

-    > **Note**: While this a live production environment, there would need to be some additional steps to clean up Region 1 and to configure DNS, Sites and Services, Subnets, etc. Please refer to documentation on running Active Directory Virtualized or in Azure for details.
-ADDC should be demoted gracefully, and if required, a new DC can be added to the ADAVSet and data disk attached for F:\\.
+    **Note**: If this was a live production environment, there would need to be some additional steps to clean up Region 1 and to configure DNS, Sites and Services, Subnets, etc. Please refer to documentation on running Active Directory Virtualized or in Azure for details.
+ADVM should be demoted gracefully, and if required, a new DC can be added to the ADAV Availability Set and data disk attached for F:\\.

-10. Open the settings for VNET2 in the Azure portal.
+10. Open the settings for **VNET2** in the Azure portal.
 Under DNS servers, remove the exiting custom DNS entry and add the two new domain controller IP addresses and click **Save**.

+    - DNS servers
+        - **172.16.2.4**
+        - **172.16.2.5**

     ![A screen that shows setting the IP addresses for the two new DNS servers on the virtual network.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image70.png "DNS servers")

 ### Summary

-In this exercise, you deployed Windows Server Active Directory and configured for resiliency using Azure Managed Disks and Availability Sets in the primary and the failover region.
+In this exercise, you deployed Windows Server Active Directory and configured for resiliency using Azure Managed Disks and Availability Sets in the primary region and Availability Zones in the failover region.
+Availability Sets offer an SLA of 99.95% and Availability Zones offer an SLA of 99.99%.

 ## Exercise 3: Build web tier and SQL for resiliency